 At the end of the day, you almost always get what you pay for in the firearms world, and with the Faxon ARAK 21, you pay a lot in order to get a lot.

-If you don’t necessarily want to swap out your entire upper, you can also swap out some parts and turn that direct-impingement beast into a more civilized piston-driven machine, but you are going to need some specialized parts.
+If you don’t necessarily want to swap out your entire upper, you can also trade out parts and turn that direct-impingement beast into a more civilized piston-driven machine…but you need some specialized parts.